 The landlord must return this deposit and accrued interest, minus allowable deductions, along with an itemized written statement which includes:

 - Deductions for damages- type of damage and cost to repair

 This notice can be sent to the tenant via certified mail or it can be hand delivered to the tenant by the landlord.

 If the amount of damage exceeds the amount of the security deposit and the damages would need to be fixed by a contractor, the landlord must notify the tenant within the 45 day period of this fact.
 The landlord would then have an additional 15 days to provide the tenant with an itemized list of the damages and the cost of repair.

-If the current landlord sells the rental property in Virginia, it is the new property owners’ responsibility to return the security deposit and any accrued interest to the tenant.
+If a Virginia landlord sells the rental property, it is the new property owners’ responsibility to return the security deposit and any accrued interest to the tenant.
 Anyone buying rental property should make sure the receipt of this security deposit is included as a condition in the contract to buy the property.

 What If Landlord Does Not Follow Virginia’s Security Deposit Law?

-Failure to follow the terms of Virginia’s security deposit law could result in the tenant being entitled to the return of their security deposit and any accrued interest plus damages and reasonable attorneys’ fees.
+Failure to follow the terms of Virginia’s security deposit law could result in the tenant being entitled to the return of their entire security deposit and any accrued interest plus damages and reasonable attorneys’ fees.

 What Is Virginia’s Security Deposit Law?